uNetworking/SuperCereal/README.md

 <div align="center"><img src="al.jpg" /></div>

 `SuperCereal` is a simple and efficient JSON serialization library for Go.
-Unlike most other serializers, including standard `json.Marshal` and JavaScript's `JSON.stringify`, it doesn't operate using an intermediary tree data structure (`map[string]interface{}` or JavaScript `Object`).
-This makes it a lot more efficient in both time and memory.
+Unlike most other serializers, including Go's `json.Marshal` and JavaScript's `JSON.stringify`, it doesn't operate using an intermediary tree data structure.
+This makes it significantly more efficient in both time and memory.

 #### Simple
 ```go